Thousands try out 4-day work in the UK

 Starting Monday, thousands of UK workers across dozens of companies are doing a test trial of a four-day, 32-hour work week with no loss of pay.

-The workers receive 100% of their pay for working 80% of their normal shift during the program.
+The workers receive 100% of their pay for working 80% of their normal shifts during the program.
 They also commit to maintaining 100% of their productivity.

 The pilot is being coordinated by 4 Day Week Global, in partnership with think tank Autonomy, the 4 Day Week Campaign, and researchers at Cambridge University, Oxford University and Boston College.